saltyorg/docs/docs/sandbox/apps/archivebox.md

 Visit <https://archivebox.iYOUR_DOMAIN_NAMEi>.

-## Basics

 Initial setup guide thanks to `erisheaded` on CB discord.

-1. Run tag:
+1. Connect to container:

    ```shell
-    sb install sandbox-archivebox
-    ```

-2. Connect to container:

-   ```shell
    docker exec -it archivebox /bin/bash
    ```

-   - NOTE: (This drops you in the /data folder.
+   NOTE: (This drops you in the /data folder.
 DO NOT switch to /data/archive directory)

-3. Switch to `archivebox` user for config:
+1. Switch to `archivebox` user for config:

    ```shell
    su archivebox
    ```

-4. Initialize with setup to create a web admin:
+1. Initialize with setup to create a web admin:

    ```shell
    archivebox init --setup
    ```

-5. Enter username, email, and password
+1. Enter username, email, and password

-6. Load URL and test login
+1. Load URL and test login

 By default, your new installation has a publicly accessible web index, snapshots, and archive addition access.
 You may not want this for a host of security reasons, so it's recommended to review the [ArchiveBox Security Overview](https://docs.archivebox.io/en/latest/Security-Overview.html){: .header-icons } and tailoring these settings to your preference when setting up.